eeshanbot/itp-articuno/README.md

 ### Notice

 This is a tool- and science-driven extension of a summer '20 mentoring project via Duke University's "Keep Exploring" with Alexandra Rivera and Lara Breitkreutz.
-To see some great Python notebooks, please [go here](explore-itp.github.io) to see their work.
+To see some great Google CoLab Python notebooks, please [go here](https://github.com/explore-ITP/explore-itp.github.io/tree/master/tutorials) to see their work.

 All software provided as is, but feel free to submit issues + pull requests.